Sea Cadets Information for Parents

 DO CADETS HAVE TO BUY UNIFORMS?

-No. Cadet uniforms are provided by The Navy League of Canada.
+No. Cadet uniforms are provided by the Corps.
 Cadets are required to maintain their uniforms and return them when they leave the program.

 WHAT OTHER OPPORTUNITIES DOES THE PROGRAM OFFER?